tmroziewicz/wf_optim_crypto/README.md

 The data generated here represents walk-forward optimization results across several key dimensions:

+- A novel optimization metric less sensitive to its adjacent parametrization: Robust Sharpe Ratio

 - Variable Window Lengths: Various lengths for the training and testing steps of the walk-forward process.

 - Time Frequency: Multi-resolution data sampling (e.g., 1, 5, 10, 15, 30, and 60-minute intervals).